34 Fundamentals of Propulsion Systems

 where g_0 is acceleration under gravity at MSL.
 Notice that I_{\rm sp} has units of seconds, and the specific impulse is inversely proportional to the specific fuel consumption.
 For rockets, values of I_{\rm sp} typically range from 280 to 465 seconds, depending on the fuel and oxidizer used and the rocket engine design.

-Why does the specific impulse have units of seconds?
+Show that the specific impulse has units of seconds.

 The equation for specific impulse is